A supportive, listening ear and reassurance for people over 60. Free weekly 20 minute chat with a volunteer.

 Safe Places is a service to help people with communication difficulties stay safe when they are out and about.

+The service includes access to police support 24 hours a day via the Safe Places telephone number.
 When someone joins Safe Places, they are given a unique reference number which gives them direct access to police support 24 hours a day, via the Safe Places telephone number, which has a direct link into the police control room.

 For further information please click here.